hoodslide/holistic-vim-tmux/README.md

 Chances are if you're here, you already know the advantages of using tmux: you can leave your computer at work, and with a little SSH-fu pick up exactly where you left off, whether from home or from a tablet in a coffee shop.
 Remote pairing is as easy as having someone else connect to your tmux session.

-Of course this requires console-mode vim (or emacs, or pico, or...).
+Of course this requires console-mode vim (or [emacs](http://mrozekma.com/editor-learning-curve.png), or...)
 For those coming from MacVim or gvim, that means giving up GUI menus, some of your favorite key-bindings (ANSI terminals don't know WTF a Cmd key is), and learning to live with 256 colors.
 It's worth it.

 vim and tmux share a number of concepts, but frustratingly different terminology: tabs, panes, windows, sessions, buffers... worse, the key-bindings to manage these are very different out of the box.
 These vim/tmux config files aim to add some predictability to the key-bindings between vim, tmux, and even some plugins.